deysipaniagua7/sqlalchemy_challenge/README.md

 The “SurfsUp” folder contains the following:

-•	“Precipitation Analysis png”: Visualization of the precipitation analysis for part 1.
+1. “Precipitation Analysis png”: Visualization of the precipitation analysis for part 1.

-•	“Temperature Analysis png”: Visualization of the temperature analysis for part 1.
+  1a.
+“Temperature Analysis png”: Visualization of the temperature analysis for part 1.

-•	“app.py”: My FLASK API code for part 2.
+  1b. “app.py”: My FLASK API code for part 2.

-•	“Climate_starter.ipynb”: MY sql_alchemy code for part 1 of the challenge.
+  1c.
+“Climate_starter.ipynb”: MY sql_alchemy code for part 1 of the challenge.

-  “Resources” subfolder which holds these files:
+2. “Resources” subfolder which holds these files:

-  •	2 csv files used for this challenge.
+  2a.
+2 csv files used for this challenge.

-  •	“Hawaii.sqlite” file
+  2b.“Hawaii.sqlite” file

 Please note, I used in-class activities/notes and the following resources to complete my assignments: